THE W.A. FRANKE COLLEGE OF BUSINESS

 J. Duross O’Bryan ('78) 2003

-J. Duross O’Bryan, 1978 B.S. in accountancy.
-Mr. O’Bryan is a managing director of AlixPartners, LLP (Los Angeles, California).
-Previously with PricewaterhouseCoopers, he was the partner-in-charge of the dispute analysis & investigations practice of the western U.S. region, partner-in-charge of the New York Metro practice, and an audit partner of the Los Angeles office.
-Mr. O’Bryan has provided numerous services to the accounting area of NAU-FCB, including recruiting and speaking with student accounting societies.
+J. Duross O’Bryan, 1978 BS in accountancy.
+Mr. O’Bryan is a partner with Resolution Economics in Los Angeles, California.
+He was previously with AlixPartners, LLP as a managing director.
+Prior to that he was with PricewaterhouseCoopers as the partner-in-charge of the dispute analysis and investigations practice of the western U.S. region, partner-in-charge of the New York Metro practice, and an audit partner of the Los Angeles office.
+Mr. O’Bryan has provided numerous services to the FCB accounting area, including recruiting and speaking with student accounting societies..
 1996 FCB Centennial Alumni; 2003 FCB Alumni & Faculty Hall of Fame.

 Dr. Jon Ozmun, 2012

 His most notable service was to the students as both a teacher and an advisor.
-He taught many economics and management courses and was respected for his knowledge; personal teaching style; and concern and encouragement of each individual student.
-He had a unique ability to pinpoint student problems and concerns; to anticipate questions; and to develop individualized academic and career plans for students.
+He taught many economics and management courses and was respected for his knowledge, personal teaching style, concern, and encouragement of each individual student.
+He had a unique ability to pinpoint student problems and concerns, to anticipate questions, and to develop individualized academic and career plans for students.
 He routinely followed through with those students as they progressed through the business program.
 Dr. Ozmun once wrote an email to the faculty which included “… changing lives is the fulfillment of the opportunity that comes with the territory of our chosen profession – college education.”
 This quote epitomizes his service to the students, faculty, and staff of NAU.

 2012 FCB Alumni & Faculty Hall of Fame